IRamNoc/iznes/directives/rows-per-page/readme.md

 the DOM allowing users to choose the amount of rows to display per datagrid page.

 Features:
-* A default of 5 Rows Per Page with preset values of `5, 10, 20, 50 and 100` to select between
+* A default of 5 RowsPerPage with preset values of `5, 10, 20, 50 and 100` to select between
+* Pass in a custom array of numbers to the `[defaultRows]` input to override the above presets
+* Saves the users RowsPerPage preference to MySQL on each change and restores this setting
-* Pass a custom default Rows Per Page value which gets added to the select input if not already present
+* If no saved user setting exists, you can pass a custom default value in the RowsPerPage HTML attribute which gets added to the select input if not already present
-* If there is no data or only 1 page on the datagrid, the Rows Per Page select won't render
-* A CSS fix is applied to remove the static height of the datagrid if 20 Rows Per Page or greater is selected
+* A CSS fix is applied to remove the static height of the datagrid if 20 RowsPerPage or greater is selected

 # Usage:
 ## 1. Import the `SetlDirectivesModule`